Wendy Tori, Ph.D.

 - Tanzania (Animal Behavior and Conservation)

 I study ecology and the factors that shape reproductive behavior in birds.
-During the last seven years, undergraduate students at Earlham have joined me in the Field (Amazon Rainforest) and in the Lab to help answer questions related to ecological, behavioral, environmental and genetic factors influencing the outcomes of mate competition, mate choice and reproductive success in wild populations.
-Students have engaged in using a combination of field techniques and tracking of marked individuals (field work) and molecular genetic techniques (e.g., paternity analysis using microsatellite markers).
-Currently, I am using two species as model systems to answer these questions: White-crowned Manakins (Dixiphia pipra) in Eastern Amazonia-Ecuador and Eastern Bluebirds (Sialia sialis) in Indiana.
+Undergraduate students at Earlham have joined me in the Field (Amazon Rainforest) and in the Lab to help answer questions related to ecological, behavioral, environmental, and genetic factors influencing the outcomes of mate competition, mate choice and reproductive success in wild populations.
+Students have engaged in using a combination of field techniques and tracking of marked individuals (field work) and molecular genetic techniques (e.g., paternity analysis using microsatellite markers, barcoding).
+I have used two species as model systems to answer these questions: White-crowned Manakins (Dixiphia pipra) in Eastern Amazonia-Ecuador and Eastern Bluebirds (Sialia sialis) in Indiana.

 A second focus of my research is the study of lek mating systems.
 In lekking species adult males cluster to display for females.
 Typically only a few males monopolize most of the matings and others do not mate at all.
 This leads to the question: Why do males join leks, when their probability of reproductive success is so low?
 I am interested in studying the evolution of these male aggregations and I am using Manakins (Pipridae, Amazon Rainforest) as my model systems.

-Lastly, I collaborate with Dr. John Iverson to study the mating systems of Painted Turtles (Nebraska) and Allen Cays Rock Iguana (Exumas islands, Bahamas).
+I have collaborated with Dr. John Iverson to study the mating systems of Painted Turtles (Nebraska) and Allen Cays Rock Iguana (Exumas islands, Bahamas).
 Both projects actively engage students in research during the summer, spring and fall semesters.

 *indicates with students